FileUtils plugin for Take Command / TCC / TCC/LE

 When setting entries from a file, no attempt is made to canonicalize file and directory names, or to check whether they actually exist.
 Filenames are simply written to the registry as is.

-; if neither is specified, the default is /M
+/U; if neither is specified, the default is /M. There is no

 provision for specifying default directories; the default directory for each entry will